Resolving intimacy problems in a relationship

 1) Lack of communication

-3) Resentment, anger or mistrust
+4) Resentment, anger or mistrust

-Most people want to do well and desire to fulfil their ambition.
-Some people, however, are so heavily career-focussed that it can get in the way of closeness.
-For example, talking to a partner excessively about work, being away from home, having little time or energy after working long hours, or work interfering in ‘personal time’ (like checking work emails in bed) can all contribute to a lack of intimacy in a relationship.
+A fulfilling job is important, especially when more than half your waking weekday hours are spent at work.
+Most people want to do well at work; however, some are so heavily career-focused that it can get in the way of closeness with your partner.
+For example, being away from home, having little time or energy after working long hours, or work interfering with personal time (like checking work emails in bed) can all contribute to a lack of intimacy in a relationship.

 Restoring intimacy in a relationship